tadatomix/thebet/Commission idea.md

 ## Composition
 Both characters should be placed next to each other, on the center of a canvas.
-### Posing
 Wilford is sideways standing on a single leg, smoking a cigarette.
 Cap is halfway covering his eyes.
 As mentioned in his description, he shouldn't wear any clothes, but a cap and jocks.
 He also puts his elbow on Jacob's shoulder, leaning all of his weight on it.
 Wil's pose is open, he looks nonchalantly.
 Jacob standing towards the viewer, slightly sweating and stretching a smile, looking like everything is fine.
 His pose is close, one arm is in the pocket (up to you, should it be hoodie pocket or jeans pocket) and the other one is waving.
 Jake is wearing the mentioned clothes.
-### Background details
-Can't remember should there be something important to add, but if you want to add a small details to not make the background fully white, I don't mind.

 [^1]: Roughness 0.33 = this result ![[Pasted image 20250915053936.png|128]]